CogentRoleplayCommunity/FogentRoleplay/Adventures/TunnelsOfTuntin/TunnelsOfTuntin.md

 If the wolf is slain, Klarg attempts to descend the chimney to area 3 and flee the cave complex.

 **Treasure:**
 The captured stores are voluminous, requiring a wagon for transportation.
 Returning the supplies to the Lionshield Coster in Phandalin (see part 2, "Phandalin") results in a reward of 50 bc and the friendship of Linene and her company.
-Additionally, Klarg's treasure chest holds 600 cc, 11 bc, two potions of healing, and a jade statuette of a frog with tiny golden orbs for eyes (40 bc).
+Additionally, Klarg's treasure chest holds 600 cc, 11 bc, two vials of minor healing blood, and a jade statuette of a frog with tiny golden orbs for eyes (40 bc).
 The small statuette can easily fit into a pocket or pouch.